-- 2.20.
+- 2.17.
 Software may fall under the scope of medical device legislation.
 This increases the risk of non-CE (Conformité Européenne, meaning European Conformity) or non-UK Conformity Assessment (UKCA) marked software being used for a medical purpose, and off-label use of a medical device (section 5 within this guidance document).
 In both cases, the liability for using the unregulated device lies with the healthcare institution using it.
-The MHRA published comprehensive guidance on software as a medical device (see ref 27). - 2.21.
-Physical medical devices increasingly incorporate software.
-When software is part of another medical device that helps the function of medical device, this is categorised as 'Software in a medical device (SiMD)'.
-This includes products with hardware components with a medical purpose but also contain software.
-SiMD does not require UKCA or CE mark, but the hardware requires UKCA or CE mark as the medical device. - 2.22.
-Software as a Medical Device (SaMD) is intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.
-SaMD requires UKCA or CE mark, as it falls within scope of the regulations, then conformance is typically demonstrated by adherence to a set of harmonised standards.
-For software, the key standard is BS EN 62304 (see ref 28), BS EN International Organisation for Standardisation (ISO) 14971 (see ref 29), BS EN ISO 13485 (see ref 30) and BS EN 62366 (see ref 31) are also important and equally apply to physical device.
+The MHRA published comprehensive guidance on software as a medical device (see ref 27). - 2.18.
+Software in a medical device (SiMD) is software within the system.
+This can include hardware and software working within the context of a medical device system. - 2.19.
+Software as a Medical Device (SaMD) is intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device. - 2.20.

-- 2.23.
 SaMD encompasses everything from spreadsheets, scripts, functional documents and apps to desktop or cloud-based applications.
 They range from simple calculators to complex machine learning algorithms and artificial intelligence (AI).
-Software as medical device (SaMD) is used across the breadth of healthcare from primary care to the acute sector, while many solutions (for example user apps) are directly aimed at lay users.
-Examples include, but are not limited to, clinical calculators for drug, radiotherapy treatment planning systems, surgical planning systems, and data-processing and image-processing tools for diagnosis. - 2.24.
+SaMD is used across the breadth of healthcare from primary care to the acute sector, while many solutions (for example user apps) are directly aimed at lay users.
+Examples include, but are not limited to, clinical calculators for drug, radiotherapy treatment planning systems, surgical planning systems, and data-processing and image-processing tools for diagnosis. - 2.21.
+SiMD and SaMD requires UKCA or CE mark, as it falls within scope of the regulations, then conformance is typically demonstrated by adherence to a set of harmonised standards.
+The key standards for SaMD and SiMD are BS EN 62304 (see ref 28), BS EN International Organisation for Standardisation (ISO) 14971 (see ref 29), BS EN ISO 13485 (see ref 30) and BS EN 62366 (see ref 31) are also important and equally apply to physical device.
+IEC60601 is applicable for SiMD and SaMD as it contains requirements in clause 14 for Programmable Electronic Medical Systems (PEMS). - 2.22.
 Further information can be found in the MHRA guidance on SaMD and Artificial Intelligence as Medical Device (AlaMD) as a medical device change program (see ref 27).
 The document provides clarifications on definitions, qualifications, classifications, the regulatory requirements for example pre and post market surveillance, additional recommendations for the manufacturers and other parties involved to achieve regulatory compliance.
 The guidance also provides examples of SaMD and the flowchart to be used to determine whether a piece of software meets the definition of a medical device and therefore comes within scope of the regulations.
-The guidance also highlights the important matters relating to the intended purpose - 2.25.
-The change programme also considers the challenges and opportunities posed by AlaMD, and to address wider issues of transparency of Al (both explainability and interpretability), and adaptivity (retraining of Al models). - 2.26.
+The guidance also highlights the important matters relating to the intended purpose.

+- 2.23.
+The change programme also considers the challenges and opportunities posed by AlaMD, and to address wider issues of transparency of Al (both explainability and interpretability), and adaptivity (retraining of Al models). - 2.24.
 MHRA established the Software Group to assure the safety of SaMD and ensure the UK public have access to technology that meets a clinical need.
 The Group works across the MHRA to achieve this aim for SaMD and AlaMD through: - assisting with pre-market and post-market enquiries from manufacturers - conducting technical file reviews and post-market surveillance activities - reviewing of technical and clinical aspects of clinical investigations and exceptional use authorisations - ensuring medical device regulation is fit for purpose, meets the needs of software as well as AI, and is supported by robust guidance - engaging with stakeholders including industry, healthcare organisations and professionals, as well as patients and public to support the functions noted above